Convex-Dev/design/cad/006_memory/README.md

 ### Performance characteristics

-Memory Accounting is `O(1)` for each non-embedded Cell allocated, with a relatively small constant.
+Assuming correct caching and persistence, memory accounting cost is `O(1)` for each cell allocated, with a very small constant.
+Benchmarks suggest the overall impact is negligible on CVM performance, and well justified by the upside in creating good economic incentives for efficient storage use (which is itself a net positive performance gain).
 This would appear to be asymptotically optimal for any system that performs exact memory accounting at a fine-grained level.

 This achievement is possible because:

-- The Memory Size is computed incrementally and cached for each Cell.
+- The memory size is computed incrementally and cached for each cell.
-- The number of child cells for each Cell is itself bounded by a small constant
+- The number of child cells for each cell is itself bounded by a small constant
-- Memory Size computation is usually lazy, i.e. it is not performed unless required
+- Memory size computation is usually lazy, i.e. it is not performed until required
-- The immutable nature of Convex Cell values means that there is never a need to update Memory Sizes once cached
+- The immutable nature of Convex cell values means that there is never a need to update memory sizes once cached

-The computational cost of performing this memory accounting is factored in to the juice cost of operations that perform new Cell allocations.
-The storage cost is, of course, factored in to the general economics of the Memory Accounting model.
+The computational cost of performing this memory accounting is factored in to the juice cost of operations that perform new cell allocations.
+The storage cost is, of course, factored in to the general economics of the memory accounting model.

 ## Open Design Questions

-- It possible that memory accounting could be used to add a per-transaction cost to submitted transactions based on the size of the transaction data.
+- It likely that memory accounting will be used to add a per-transaction cost to submitted transactions based on the size of the transaction data.
 This would incentivise submitting smaller transactions.
 - There are options regarding on-chain procedures for opening up new storage allowances (which might depend on advances in underlying storage technology).
 Initial assumption is that this is a Foundation network governance responsibility - there is potentially a need to monitor medium-term state growth and release new allowances accordingly over time.
 - There is a potential for memory allowance hoarding and speculation, in anticipated of high prices driven by shortages.
 It may be necessary to set an clear expectation that holding allowances is risky, as new allowances may be added to the Memory Pool at any time which would devalue large allowance holdings.
 - There is a risk that if memory price become too low, participants may become careless with memory usage.
 This is mitigated by the fact that on average we expect the Convex state to grow, so large falls in price precipitated by selling allowances is unlikely.
 This probably requires ongoing monitoring.